Q. How do I apply for financial aid? A.

 A packet of admission materials will be sent to you, by mail, shortly after you receive an offer.
 This information will provide the next steps.
 Q. How do I accept or decline my offer of admission?
 A.

-Upon receiving admission, any official transcripts or test scores that are requested from you should be sent to the following address, prior to the start of the program:
+Upon receiving admission, any official transcripts or test scores that are requested from you should be sent to the following address, prior to the start of the program or as soon as they become available.

 Olin Business School